Caferino/Area-52/README.md

 # Area 52

 A personal space to save my codecrafters' projects.
 The goal of all this is the experience.
+I plan to first type them all out by hand, not copy and paste, and then, after feeling more confidence in what is happening, comment what I understand in each of these projects, unordered, just like my emotions.

 Sources: https://app.codecrafters.io/catalog   ||   https://github.com/codecrafters-io/build-your-own-x